ucg8j/blog/_drafts/open-source-dashboard-platforms.md

 Quickstart
 `docker run -d -p 3000:3000 --name metabase metabase/metabase`

-Has demo data and dashbaords.
+Has demo data and dashboards.

 Concept of asking a question
 http://localhost:3000/question/new